 The Office of Electricity Delivery and Energy Reliability (OE) has released the second issue of the Energy Emergency Preparedness Quarterly (EEPQ), designed to briefly highlight a few of the energy preparedness activities that occur each quarter.

 An article in the March 2012 issue of the quarterly publication Metering International focuses on DOE's Smart Grid Investment Grant program, highlighting how the program is improving the reliability and resiliency of the US electric grid.
 The article examines the need to protect the grid and the benefits of modernization, including reduced demand, increased capacity, and faster recovery.
 OE's Debbie Haught, who oversees the SGIG program, and Joseph Palladino, who leads the analysis of the program, authored the piece.
+Metering International provides information on trends and developments in the industry.

 The Department of Energy’s Office of Electricity Delivery and Energy Reliability released a Federal Register Notice seeking information on questions related to permitting of transmission lines.
 The Request for Information focused on making the development times for generation and transmission more commensurate with one another.
 Public comments received are now available for review and downloading.